You are currently viewing Reading Aloud, Is It Helpful

 What would you do then?
 It’s not like you can say “Sorry, I don’t have the answer to that in my scripts” which you can’t.

-If you’re able to reply to it with whatever that is left on that limited vocabulary of yours plus with the broken language you have, that wouldn’t be so bad, at least.
+If you can reply to it with whatever is left of that limited vocabulary of yours plus with the broken language you have, that wouldn’t be so bad, at least.

 How about you?
 Do you think it’s helpful?
 Which one do you prefer?